 California, Texas and Florida have the most registered EVs on the road today, according to the Alternative Fuels Data Center.
 But EVs make up at least 10% of vehicles on the road in California, the District of Columbia, Washington, Oregon, Colorado, New Jersey, Nevada, Massachusetts, Maryland, Hawaii, Vermont and Connecticut, according to the Alternative Fuels Data Center.

-How many electric vehicles have been sold in the U.S. in 2024?
+How many electric vehicles were sold in the U.S. in 2024?

 Resources & Methodology